ebenagati/Portfolio/README.md

 [Beyond the Myths: A Data-Driven Analysis of Common Myths in Football](https://github.com/ebenagati/Portfolio/blob/main/Beyond%20the%20Myths.ipynb)<br/><br/>
 **Dashboard:** <br/><br/>
 **Dashboard Analysis:** <br/>[Beyond the Myths Dashboard Insight Analysis](https://github.com/ebenagati/Portfolio/blob/main/Beyond%20the%20Myths%20Dashboard%20Insight%20Analysis%20.md)<br/>

+### Wrapped in Mystery: Why Drake Always Makes the Cut
+**Aim:** <br/>
+This project investigates my listening habits and to discover whether Drake truly deserves to be within my top 5 artists each year.

+**Description:**
+This analysis investigates whether Drake truly deserves a spot in the my top 5 Spotify Wrapped artists by comparing Spotify’s ranking methodology with a customized approach.
+Additionally, I also investigate the impact of passive vs intentional listening on my Drake listening habits.
+**Technology Stack:**<br/>
+SQL, Pandas, Seaborn, Matplotlib, Excel <br/><br/>
+**Key Insights:**
+Across the different methodologies used within the analysis, Drake consistently appears within my Top 5 Artists.
+However his exact position varies across the different years & differs across the methodology used.
+Additionally, I also discovered that a significant portion of my Drake listening habits can be attributed to passive listening.

 ## Education

 ### ICAS Professional Qualification (Part qualification)